 - when it is supposed to pass stations

 - if particular restrictions on the network apply (temporary speed restrictions, low adhesion zone)

 The Journey Profile is the starting point.
 It refers to a second set of information : the characteristics of the tracks on which the train will circulate.
 This is the Segment Profile.

-The Segment Profile contains information enabling the ATO to know precisely how to manage traction and braking of the train to save energy.
+The Segment Profile contains information enabling the ATO to know precisely how to manage the traction and braking of the train, so to save energy.
 This information is the maximum speed of the line, gradients and curves.